 The death of a student, teacher or a school community member is a reality for school communities.
 Willow House school-based programs are designed to provide school personnel with the understanding and the tools to effectively support grieving students.
-Well-informed teachers and school personnel can be an important source of support to grieving students and families.

-School Support Services During COVID-19:
+School Support Services:

-- Assessments and Consultations with School staff - Grief education presentations to staff of the school via Zoom - Referrals to Individual Therapists in the grief field
+- Assessments and Consultations with School staff - Grief educational professional development and workshops to staff and students - 8-week peer to peer support groups in the classroom for grieving students - Referrals to individual therapists in the grief field